Why Is This Place so Great?

 This Banyan Tree Group hotel may be a little bit outside of the city center, but it’s just a 15-minute drive away from seeing the Terracotta Warriors.
 Lifestyle travelers will love this hotel for its vast and unique wellness options – amongst its wellbeing amenities are 25 different hot spring pools!
 Each of these pools is themed with different herbal ingredients to maximize on the experience (including a milk and lavender infused pool that we’re sure you’ll love).
 Guests can also partake in the hot springs in their rooms too since every room is equipped with a bathtub that has access to the water used to replenish their hot spring pools.

-For Boutique Choose: Time Tunnel Designer Hotel
+Boutique Hotel: Time Tunnel Designer Hotel

 Photo of the Hotel’s Premium King Room.
 Courtesy of Time Tunnel Designer Hotel.